Barry-lab/openEPhys_DACQ/README/wirelessRewardSetup.rst

 Now your RPi should be able to connect to the RPi via SSH without a password.
 Test if it requests for password when you try to conenct to it using SSH.

 Now the RPi Zero software and networking is fully configured and after assembling the FEEDER, it will be ready to use with the Recording PC.

-If you have not yet put the neccessary scripts for the Milk FEEDER and Pellet FEEDER functions to the home folder of the RPi Zero, you can now do this over the SSH connection using the following commands on the Recording PC: ``scp /home/room418/openEPhys_DACQ/README/openPinchValve.py pi@192.168.0.62:/home/pi/`` and ``scp /home/room418/openEPhys_DACQ/README/releasePellet.py pi@192.168.0.62:/home/pi/``.

 Assembling all parts of Wireless Reward Module
 ==============================================